ShuwenChai/shuwenchai.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year PhD student from Northwestern University Computer Science Department, advised by [Miklós Rácz](https://racz.statistics.northwestern.edu/index.html).
+I am a second year PhD student from Northwestern University Computer Science Department, advised by [Miklós Z. Rácz](https://racz.statistics.northwestern.edu/index.html).
 Prior to this, I obtained my Bachelor's degree in Statistics from Renin University of China in 2022.

 I have a broad interest across Random Graph and Reliable Machine Learning.
 I am currently studying efficient algorithms for graph matching and community recovery for stochastic block models.
 Besides, I am also aware of the importance of learning with untrusted or low-quality data.